singhianand23045/grhf-teko/PHASE4.md

 - Define CoreData entities:
   - `Wallet(balance: Int)`
-  - `Ticket(date: string, numbers: [Int], matches: Int, creditChange: Int)`
+  - `Entry(date: string, numbers: [Int], matches: Int, creditChange: Int)`

 - **Entry Rules:**
-  - For a ticket to be valid in a draw, the user must select **and confirm** exactly 6 numbers before the cut-off.
+  - For a set of numbers to be valid in a draw, the user must select **and confirm** exactly 6 numbers before the cut-off.
-  - If the user selects fewer than 6 numbers by the cut-off, the entry is **discarded**—no credits are deducted, no ticket is recorded.
+  - If the user selects fewer than 6 numbers by the cut-off, the entry is **discarded**—no credits are deducted, no entry is recorded.
-  - If the user selects 6 numbers but **does not confirm** before cut-off, the entry is **discarded**—no credits are deducted, no ticket is recorded.
+  - If the user selects 6 numbers but **does not confirm** before cut-off, the entry is **discarded**—no credits are deducted, no entry is recorded.

 - **Balance Management:**
   - Start with `balance = 200` credits for every new player/session.
-  - For each draw in which the player participates (i.e., submits and confirms a 6-number ticket):
+  - For each draw in which the player participates (i.e., submits and confirms a 6-number set):
     - **Deduct 30 credits** from the balance upon confirmation, regardless of results.
     - **Winnings Calculation:**
       - For each row, count how many confirmed numbers match the 6 numbers from that row only.